Nikkei slips before Spanish auction, ECB

-Olympus, which has been hit by a $1.7 billion accounting fraud, was among the top weighted gainers on the Nikkei, up 2.3 percent after a report it was considering an equity tie-up with candidate companies including Sony Corp (6758.T), Panasonic Corp (6752.T) and Fujifilm (4901.T).
+Olympus, which has been hit by a $1.7 billion accounting fraud, was among the top weighted gainers on the Nikkei, up 2.3 percent after a report it was considering an equity tie-up with candidate companies including Sony Corp, Panasonic Corp and Fujifilm.

 The camera and medical equipment maker said it was considering various options for reform but nothing had been decided.

-Mobile social gaming firm Gree Inc (3632.T) shed 3.5 percent, taking its losses to 16 percent since a report on Friday that Japan's consumer affairs agency may begin scrutinizing internet game companies' fees.
+Mobile social gaming firm Gree Inc shed 3.5 percent, taking its losses to 16 percent since a report on Friday that Japan's consumer affairs agency may begin scrutinising internet game companies' fees.
 A Gree spokeswoman said there was no truth in the report.

 Gree has fallen nearly 17 percent since the start of the year after rallying 156.7 percent in 2011 compared to a 17 percent decline for the benchmark Nikkei.